v31l0x1/SysFlip/README.md

 ## SysFlip

-Tool for modifying hash of signed driver files (sys, exe, dll) without breaking certificate validation by padding the WIN_CERTIFICATE structure with random bytes.
+A tool for modifying the hash of signed driver files (sys, exe, dll) without breaking certificate validation by padding the WIN_CERTIFICATE structure with random bytes.
+This tool can be used against EDR/AV solutions that block vulnerable drivers based on hash.

 ### Usage